 I know about elderly cat health problems and the human stuff too.
-We are both elderly or getting that way.
-My cat is 16-17 years of age (I rescued her so I am not sure of her age) and I am three score years (at Nov.
+Back in 2009 my cat and myself were both elderly or getting that way.
+My cat was 16-17 years of age (I rescued her so I was not sure of her age) and I was three score years (at Nov.
 2009).
 The cat’s body functions generally start to fail or are more likely to fail in old age.
 The average genetically healthy cat might live to about an average of 15+ years and beyond sometimes.
 There are two tables at the base of this page showing human to cat comparison in respect of age and the ages of different types of cat.

 An article on elderly cat health problems should look at just those i.e. health problems that are specifically linked to age and not a disease that can affect a cat of any age.